 Sun Seekers

-A sunny, multi-generational family pool-scape inspired by naturalized Californian landscapes using NJ native plants.
+A sunny, multi-generational family pool-scape inspired by naturalized Californian landscapes against a modern home using NJ native plants.
 Layered textures of grasses and shrubland are backlit by mountain sunset vistas.

-A sunny, multi-generational family pool-scape inspired by naturalized Californian landscapes using NJ native plants.
+A sunny, multi-generational family pool-scape inspired by naturalized Californian landscapes against a modern home using NJ native plants.
 Layered textures of grasses and shrubland are backlit by mountain sunset vistas.

 Hopewell Borough, NJ